 Financial Help for Business Members Affected by Coronavirus

-We'd also like our Business Members to know that we are here for you as well and want to make you aware that U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19) in Rhode Island and the contiguous counties of New London and Windham in Connecticut.
+We'd also like to make our Business Members aware that U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19) in Rhode Island and the contiguous counties of New London and Windham in Connecticut.

 Small businesses, private non-profit organizations of any size, small agricultural cooperatives and small aquaculture enterprises that have been financially impacted as a direct result of the Coronavirus (COVID-19) since Jan.
 31, 2020, may qualify for Economic Injury Disaster Loans of up to $2 million to help meet financial obligations and operating expenses which could have been met had the disaster not occurred.